codyish/larimer_covid/README.md

 # Larimer Covid data

-This will create an interactive dashboard of Larimer County covid data including daily and rolling average
+This is an interactive dashboard of Larimer County covid data including daily and rolling average
-* Vaccinations
 * Cases (Positive tests)
+* Deaths
 * Hospitalizations
+* Total patient count
-* Deaths
+* Vaccinations

-With the eventual goal of determining
+With the eventual goal of also determining
 * the strongest time-lag correlation between case rate and hospitalizations and death.
 * Ratio of cases to hospitalizations and deaths over time.